 I always wanted to be a teacher.

-I started studying for my teaching credential at Santa Fe Community College in 2013, and began teaching at the collegiate level when I started my MFA at UNM the following fall.
-Now I have three years of college teaching experience and both formal and informal instruction at the middle and high school levels.
+I started studying for my teaching credential at Santa Fe Community College in 2013 and began teaching at the collegiate level when I started my MFA at UNM the following fall.
+Now I have three years of college teaching experience and both formal and informal experience teaching English and media arts in both middle and high school.
 Since the day I began teaching media arts to 8th graders at Desert Academy in Santa Fe, I've both utilized and taught digital platforms, such as Adobe Creative Suite, Blackboard, Prezi, Wix, and Animoto.
 Multimodal strategies support quality instruction by offering students different avenues of expression, and supporting their understanding of current technologies that will help them both in the classroom and beyond.
 Examples and details are below.

 Time Lapse VideoEnglish 220 students engage in a rock-stacking activity ala artist Michael Grab.
 They discuss the connections between stacking rocks and writing--how both require patience, determination, and working with seemingly disparate pieces to make a balanced whole.
 The students and I took videos they then added to their blog portfolios.